Parents

 Usage Evaluation of Curricular Apps and Subscriptions: Many subscription services such as IXL, CodeMonkey, and Formative provide district and classroom-level analytics.
 In addition, we are now looking at broad-level usage of applications across the district.
 Underutilized apps that do not contribute to student growth may be removed.
 Usage out of line with typical practices may warrant additional consideration.

-Digital Citizenship and Responsible Use: Digital citizenship and responsible use are no longer single isolated lessons.
+Digital Citizenship and Responsible Use: Digital citizenship and responsible is everyone's responsibility.
 As online collaboration and publication become common practice in classrooms, discussions and expectations should become part of the classroom culture and practices.
-We will work with our media specialists, health and physical education teachers, and secondary technology teachers, who are experts in this area to promote the balanced use of media and digital tools in and out of the classroom.
+We work with our media specialists, health and physical education teachers, and secondary technology teachers, who are experts in this area to promote the balanced use of media and digital tools in and out of the classroom.

 Teacher Professional Development: Staff training will encourage reflection on the purpose of the digital resources and an eye toward interactive, creative, and collaborative learning with technology.
 The PICRAT technology integration matrix is a helpful resource for teachers reflecting on their use of technology with students in the classroom.